 In 2002, the Yellowknife firm of Gullberg, Weist, MacPherson & Kay merged with Lawson Lundell.
 Its predecessors had an established presence in the Northwest Territories since 1976.
 The Yellowknife office is a leader in the North, offering legal services across virtually all areas of business law.

-In 2017 Lawson Lundell launched its China Initiative and opened an office in Kelowna, British Columbia.
-The China Initiative was founded to help serve both Canadian clients looking to do business in China and Chinese investors looking to do business in Canada.
+In 2017, Lawson Lundell launched its Asia Pacific Group and opened an office in Kelowna, British Columbia.
+The Asia Pacific Group was founded to help serve both Canadian clients looking to do business in China and Chinese investors looking to do business in Canada.
 The Group is comprised of team members who understand both the legal and cultural environments of doing business in China, and many are fluent in Mandarin or Cantonese as well as written Chinese.
-More information can be located on our China Initiative page.
+More information can be located on our Asia Pacific Group page.
 The Kelowna office opened in the spring of 2017.
 This office currently focuses on serving the growing technology sector in the Okanagan region.